Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

 presents a large battery of statistical tests which we have performed on very long sub-sequences of the restricted M\"{o}bius coefficients.
-This study probes the {\em local properties} of the restricted M\"{o}bius coefficients and was triggered by our natural curiosity to see how good such finite sub-sequences behave randomly, as predicted on the basis of the global theoretical considerations on the restricted Mertens function that we presented in Part B. In this part we extensively use the block variables associated to the sub-sequences of $\{{\mathcal S}_n\}$'s for reaching very robust probabilistic conclusions on a deterministic sequence as the one given by the reduced Martens sequences $\hat M(n)$.
-The statistical tests applied to our sequence $\{{\mathcal S}_n\}$ are of increasing order of complexity and sophistication: let's anticipate and, at the same time emphasize, that {\underline {\em all}} the sub-sequences analyzed passed successfully our statistical tests, with an overall level of confidence of $99\%$, as quantified by the associated $\chi$-square distribution.
-To the best of our knowledge, never before has been performed such a massive statistical analysis on the restricted M\"{o}bius coefficients and Mertens function, and the outputs of this analysis may be regarded as a very robust and striking ``experimental" confirm of the RH. .
+Altogether 18 statistical tests were performed, each of them repeated thousands of times in very large intervals along the infinite sequence of the restricted M\"{o}bius coefficients $\hat\mu(n)$.
+All these studies aim to probe the {\em local properties} of $\hat\mu(n)$ and the associated restricted Mertens function $\hat M(n)$ and they were triggered by our natural curiosity to see how good such finite sub-sequences behave randomly, as predicted on the basis of the global theoretical considerations on the restricted Mertens function that we presented in Part B. In this part we extensively use the block variables associated to the sub-sequences of $\{{\mathcal S}_n\}$'s for reaching very robust probabilistic conclusions on a deterministic sequence as the one given by the restricted Martens sequences $\hat M(n)$.
+The statistical tests applied to our sequence $\{{\mathcal S}_n\}$ are of increasing order of complexity and sophistication.
+Let's anticipate and, at the same time emphasize, that {\underline {\em all}} the sub-sequences analyzed passed successfully our statistical tests, with an overall level of confidence of $99\%$, as quantified by the associated $\chi^2$ distribution.
+To the best of our knowledge, never before has such a massive statistical analysis been performed on the restricted M\"{o}bius coefficients and Mertens function, and the outputs of this analysis may be regarded as a very robust and striking ``experimental" confirm of the RH. .